FRRouting/frr/doc/user/bgp.rst

 .. option:: -p <port>
 .. option:: --bgp_port <port>

    Set the bgp protocol's port number.
+When port number is 0, that means do not listen bgp port.

 .. option:: -r
 .. option:: --retain